unik-name/docs.unikname.network/docs/tutorials/node/setup.md

 ---
-title: "How to Setup Your ARK Node"
+title: "How to Setup Your UNS Node"
 ---

-# How to Setup Your ARK Node
+# How to Setup Your UNS Node

 [[toc]]